 In 2021, it is not an exaggeration to say that no one was immune from performance degradations, from major airlines, stock exchanges, hospitals, and banks, to even IT service providers.
 Along with the pandemic’s severe impact, the sheer volume and diversity of IT outages that organizations experienced seem to soar in numbers and intensity.

 Shocking IT outages facts:

-Over the last 3 years, almost all enterprises have experienced an IT brownout or outage, 97% and 94%, respectively.
-Over 40% people asked has reported lost revenue for outages/ brownouts while one-third believed their brand imagine or reputation has some damage.
+Over the last 3 years, almost all enterprises have experienced an IT brownout or outage, 97%, and 94%, respectively.
+Over 40% of people asked had reported lost revenue for outages/ brownouts while one-third believed their brand image or reputation has some damage.

-So, what can you and us do about this – as a business, and as an IT Outsourcing Company?
+So, what can you and we do about this – as a business, and as an IT Outsourcing Company?

 As Slack kicked off the first Monday of 2021 with an outage lasting several hours, it disrupted hundreds of enterprises’ internal communications and collaboration.
 Shifting from a custom-for-work platform to chat or the old-school email may carry on with minor inconvenience.

 Most issues were resolved by that Monday afternoon, but sadly not every outage has such an easy and quick workaround.